ElijahBurke/ElijahBurke/README.md

 ### Elijah Burke - Full Stack Developer

 Good afternoon!
 I'm a Full Stack Developer from London who's passionate about clean code and all things JavaScript.
-I fell in love with coding as it was all the things I loved about maths when i was a kid - in particular the challenge that arises from meeting problems and the intricacies of solving them.
-I love designing beautiful things on the front end but also love thorough architecting on the back end.
+I fell in love with coding as it was all the things I loved about maths when i was studying - in particular the challenge that arises from meeting problems and the intricacies of solving them.
+I am proficient in many languages and technologies on the front and back end, including React, Angular, JavaScript, TypeScript, PostgreSQL, Sequelize, NodeJS, MongoDB & Mongoose and love learning new ones!

 Outside of coding I love anything that gets my heart beating a bit faster - MMA, Skiing, Yoga and just about anything else.
 Other than that, I'm an avid reader and traveller.